Cedric-Loic/ur3e/README.md

   <img src="images/network_config.png" alt="Description de l'image" width="500"/>
 </p>

->Try to piing your robot after
+>Try to ping your robot after

 However, the robot requires an add-on module (also known as **URCaps**) to enable commands to be executed via external control (via IPv4 address).
 Install the [externalcontrol-1.0.5.urcap](https://github.com/Cedric-Loic/ur3e/blob/main/externalcontrol-1.0.5.urcap) file and put it on a USB stick to plug into the robot's teachbox.

 ### 1.3.5.
 Test